What's North Carolina's greatest

 residential Modernist design benefits the architecture and

-Participants learn key differences between selling a traditional
+estate version of MM learn key differences between selling a traditional

 house and selling a Modernist house.